xen/flask-project-template/README.md

     │   │   │       └── settings.html
     │   │   └── views.py

-`project.auth` is working example of blueprint which show how to organize user authentication using different OAuth providers, such as Facebook, GitHub, Twitter, etc. [Full list of supported social backends](http://psa.matiasaguirre.net/docs/backends/index.html#social-backends) available in `python-social-auth` documentation page.
+`project.auth` is working example of blueprint which shows how to organize user authentication using different OAuth providers, such as Facebook, GitHub, Twitter, etc. [Full list of supported social backends](http://psa.matiasaguirre.net/docs/backends/index.html#social-backends) available in `python-social-auth` documentation page.

     │   ├── config.py

-File contains default configuration for the project.
-My personal approach to have code that can run with defaults.
-When you don't need special Postgres or other database features on deployment environment for testing purpose enough to use SQLite, but set of projects that are database agnostic is very limited in real life.
+The file contains default configuration for the project.
+My approach to have code that can run with defaults.
+When you don't need special Postgres or other database features on deployment environment for testing purpose enough to use SQLite, but a set of projects that are database agnostic is very limited in real life.
 More about [configuration](#configuration) is separate chapter.

     │   ├── docs
     │   │   └── index.md

-Have section with simple text files is common for sites.
+Have a section with simple text files is common for sites.
 Sometimes you need to have "Contacts" or "Features" page without dynamic elements.
 Just simple HTML.
 Here are these files.
 By default available by `frontend.page` route, if you need to change it see inside [`frontend/views.py`](https://github.com/xen/flask-project-template/blob/master/project/frontend/views.py).

     │   ├── extensions.py